MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ServiceManagement/Azure.Compute/v3.1.0/New-AzureWebsite.md

 ```

 ### -GitHub
-If enabled, this parameter links the new website to an existing Github repository.
+Indicates that this cmdlet links the new website to an existing Github repository.
 Commits to the Giuthub repository are pushed to the website in Azure.

 ```yaml